cGNF-Dev/cGNF/README.md

 The method assumes a causal structure for the data in the form of a Directed Acyclic Graph (DAG).
 It then learns a normalizing flow for the joint distribution of the data based on this causal structure.
 This flow is inverted to perform hypothetical interventions and then simulate or abduct counterfactual outcomes.

+---

 ### Work Flow

-1. **Assume a causal structure**: Specify a DAG for the dataset.
+1. **Assume a causal structure**: specify a DAG for the dataset.

-2. **Learn a normalizing flow**: Fit a deep neural net to model the joint distribution of the data, given the assumed causal structure.
+2. **Learn a normalizing flow**: fit a deep neural net to model the joint distribution of the data, given the assumed causal structure.

-3. **Invert the normalizing flow**: For counterfactual inference.
+3. **Invert the normalizing flow**: for counterfactual inference.

-4. **Intervention**: Set a parent variable \( C \) to a new value \( c' \) to study its effect on a child variable \( Y \).
+4. **Intervene on an exposure**: set a parent variable to a new value to study its effect on a child variable.

-5. **Counterfactual Outcomes**: Sample from a standard normal distribution and pipe these samples through the inverted flow to simulate counterfactuals \( Y(c') \).
+5. **Simulate potential outcomes**: sample from a standard normal distribution and then pipe these samples through the inverted flow to simulate counterfactuals.

-### Deep Learning Components
+### Deep Learning Models

-For a more comprehensive understanding of the deep learning aspects of c-GNF, please refer to the original works on GNF linked below:
+For a more comprehensive understanding of the deep learning models used by cGNF, please refer to the original works on GNF and UMNN linked below:

 - [GNF](https://github.com/AWehenkel/Graphical-Normalizing-Flows) for graphical normalizing flows
 - [UMNN](https://github.com/AWehenkel/UMNN) for unconstrained monotonic neural networks